1972 National Indoor Championships – Doubles

 The 1972 National Indoor Championships – Doubles was an event of the 1972 National Indoor Championships tennis tournament held at the Hampton Roads Coliseum in Hampton, Virginia in the United States from February 28 through March 5, 1972.
-Ilie Năstase and Ion Ţiriac were the defending champion.
+Ilie Năstase and Ion Țiriac were the defending champion.
 They retained their doubles title, defeating Andrés Gimeno and Manuel Orantes 7–5, 7–5 in the final.